erikvs68/erikvs68/README.md

 # 💫 About Me:
 Hi, I am Erik.
 I am a tax practitioner and accountant (who has always had a keen interest in tech).

-My family and I moved to the UK just before COVID.
+My family and I moved to the UK just before the pandemic.

 During the lockdowns I took the opportunity to develop my tech skills.
 I am now a full-stack developer.